rezkam/mono/README.md

 2.  **HTTP Gateway** (`MONO_HTTP_PORT`): A reverse-proxy that accepts standard JSON/REST requests (HTTP/1.1) and translates them into gRPC calls to the local gRPC server.
 This allows external clients to use the API easily.

 ## Configuration

-The service follows the **12-Factor App** methodology and is configured exclusively via Environment Variables.
-All variables are prefixed with `MONO_`.

 | Variable | Default | Description |
 |----------|---------|-------------|